Roundtable on Sustainable Palm Oil: Criticisms

 The RSPO has been criticised by various sectors, especially the environmental NGOs.
 Issues include the impact of palm oil plantations on the orangutan population; destruction of tropical forest for the new oil palm plantations; the burning and draining of large tracts of peat swamp forest in Borneo, Malaysia.
 The fact that RSPO members are allowed to clear cut pristine forest areas, when there are large areas of grasslands available in Indonesia, raises doubts about commitment to sustainability.
 In 2013, the 11th annual RSPO meeting was crashed by palm oil workers and others, and Indonesian and international labour-rights groups have documented a litany of abuses, including forced labour and child labour.
 A 2013 study uncovered "flagrant disregard for human rights at some of the very plantations the RSPO certifies as 'sustainable'".

 The RSPO's pace of progress has drawn considerable negative attention.
 The organization is currently revising its core Principles and Criteria, only now after five years with the current set, to include a clear standard on deforestation of high conservation value forests, and it took until 2017 to develop a clear Smallholder Standard.

 The Rainforest Action Network views the RSPO as a greenwashing tool.
 Meanwhile, Greenpeace claims that, whilst RSPO has finally banned deforestation after 14 years, this isn't enforced and its members continue to destroy forests.

+The effectiveness of RSPO certification in upholding social and environmental standards in the palm oil industry has been questioned.
+Using long-term census data from Indonesia, the world's largest palm oil producer, the study compared the real differences between those with and without RSPO certification.
+The study found that the impact of RSPO certification on village-level well-being varied across regions.

+Minor positive effects were observed in villages that relied primarily on market-based livelihoods before certification, while RSPO certification was associated with significant negative outcomes in rural areas dominated by subsistence farming.
+This discrepancy may be due to the fact that certified plantations controlled by a single company tend to be larger than non-certified plantations, making their resulting social and environmental externalities more difficult to mitigate.
+These negative externalities are then borne by neighboring non-RSPO-certified plantations.